Robert Dudley (explorer): Expeditions

 In 1594, Dudley assembled a fleet of ships, including his flagship, the galleon Beare, as well as the Beare's Whelpe, and the pinnaces Earwig and Frisking.
 He intended to use them to harass the Spaniards in the Atlantic.
 The Queen did not approve of his plans, because of his inexperience and the value of the ships.
 She did commission him as a general but insisted that he sail to Guiana, instead.

 Dudley recruited 275 veteran sailors, including the navigator Abraham Kendal, and the captains Thomas Jobson and Benjamin Wood.
 Dudley's fleet sailed on 6 November 1594, but a sudden storm separated the ships and drove the vessels back to different ports.
 Dudley sent word to the captain of the Beare's Whelp to join him in the Canary Islands or Cabo Blanco, and he sailed again.

 At first, Dudley's trip proved unlucky: the Earwig sank, and most of the vessels he encountered were friendly.
 Dudley led only one raid in the Gulf of Lagos.

 In December, the expedition finally managed to capture two Spanish ships at Tenerife.
-Dudley renamed them Intent and Regard, manned them with his sailors, and put Captain Woods in charge.
+Dudley renamed them Intent and Regard, manned them with his sailors, and put Captain Wood in charge.
 He sailed to Cabo Blanco, expecting to meet the Beare's Whelpe there, but it did not show up.
 Dudley's fleet sailed to Trinidad and anchored at Cedros Bay on 31 January 1595.
 There, he discovered an island that he claimed for the English crown and named Dudleiana.
 Then he sailed to Paracoa Bay for repairs and made a reconnaissance to San José de Oruña, but decided not to attack it.